futoin/specs/draft/ftn3_iface_definition.md

                                     },
                                     "description" : "List of allowed result key-value pairs" },
+                                "rawupload" : {
+                                    "type" : "boolean",
+                                    "desc" : "If not set then arbitrary data upload is not allowed."
+                                },
                                 "rawresult" : {
                                     "type" : "boolean",
                                     "desc" : "If set then no FutoIn response is assumed.
 Arbitrary raw data is sent instead."